John Stossel: Personal life

-Stossel lives in New York City with his wife, Ellen Abrams and children, Lauren and Max.
-They also own a home in Massachusetts.
+Stossel lives in New York City with his wife, Ellen Abrams.
+They have two children.
+As of 2014, they also owned a home in Massachusetts.

 Stossel came to embrace his family's Ashkenazi Jewish heritage after marrying his wife, who is also Jewish.
 They also raised their children Jewish.
 Stossel identified himself as an agnostic in "Skeptic or Believer", the December 16, 2010, episode of Stossel, explaining that he had no belief in God but was open to the possibility.

 Stossel's brother, Thomas P. Stossel, was a Harvard Medical School professor and co-director of the Hematology Division at Boston's Brigham and Women's Hospital.
 He has served on the advisory boards of pharmaceutical companies such as Merck and Pfizer.
 Stossel's nephew is journalist and magazine editor Scott Stossel.